Aliases for GFER Gene

 GeneCards Summary for GFER Gene

 GFER (Growth Factor, Augmenter Of Liver Regeneration) is a Protein Coding gene.
-Diseases associated with GFER include Myopathy, Mitochondrial Progressive, With Congenital Cataract And Developmental Delay and Myopathy, Mitochondrial Progressive, With Congenital Cataract, Hearing Loss, And Developmental Delay and Nodular Regenerative Hyperplasia.
-Among its related pathways are Activation of cAMP-Dependent PKA and GPCR Pathway.
-GO annotations related to this gene include growth factor activity and protein disulfide oxidoreductase activity.
+Diseases associated with GFER include Myopathy, Mitochondrial Progressive, With Congenital Cataract And Developmental Delay and Myopathy, Mitochondrial Progressive, With Congenital Cataract, Hearing Loss, And Developmental Delay and Spinal Canal And Spinal Cord Meningioma.
+Among its related pathways are Mitochondrial protein import and Nanog in Mammalian ESC Pluripotency.
+Gene Ontology (GO) annotations related to this gene include growth factor activity and protein disulfide oxidoreductase activity.

 UniProtKB/Swiss-Prot Summary for GFER Gene